siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 or ends at a point.
 It means only that a region has a net inflow or outflow, and so its stored energy changes.

+This is not an added stipulation.
+Since $u$ names what physically exists, the total energy of $u$ is given with it.
+A primitive source or sink would require energy to come from outside what exists or vanish into it, and no such outside has been introduced.

 This is the source-free continuity statement itself: no added creation term, no added destruction term, only transport.
 The next question is different.
 It is not whether the flow balances locally, but what shape the reorganization of